mikolps/Python-RNG-GENERATOR/README.md

 **Usage**

-Open "Build Main.exe" or "Python.pyw" to open the RNG Generator.
+Open "python.exe" or "Python.pyw" to open the RNG Generator.

 **Dependencies**